 - Provide all requested information as accurately as possible. - Indicate the appropriate rank of the new hire.
-If unsure, please contact the DOF/VPAA Office (x 5705) for assistance. - Include the amounts agreed upon for any transition package and/or tenure-track start-up funds. - Include any special arrangements in the appropriate text area. - The DOF/VPAA Office will process the contract letter, which will go out no later than 18 working days from the date of request.
+If unsure, please contact the DOF/VPAA Office (x 5705). - Include the amounts agreed upon for any transition package and/or tenure-track start-up funds. - Include any special arrangements in the appropriate text area. - The DOF/VPAA Office will process the contract letter, which will go out no later than 18 working days from the date of request.
 In the case of a hire resulting from a search, the contract letter will be sent to the candidate electronically, and signed electronically, through Oracle Cloud.
 Once the signed contract has been received, HR will initiate the background check.
 (NOTE: New contracts issued for returning faculty will be sent through regular U.S. mail.)
 If an expedited letter is required, please request it on the contract request form. - The DOF/VPAA Office will email a draft of the contract letter to the Department Chair or Program Director.
-PLEASE READ IT CAREFULLY before giving final approval to ensure that all agreed-upon terms are included. - A return date is generally set for two weeks from the date of the contract letter.
-The DOF/VPAA Office will request the Department Chair or Program Director to followup with the candidate if the signed contract letter is not returned by the due date. - Upon receipt of the signed contract letter, the DOF/VPAA office will forward a copy to the HR office.
-For new hires, HR will then initiate the background check process.
-Please consult the Background Check Policy/Procedure for detailed information. - HR will send the new hire an employment packet with required forms.
-Please urge new hires to submit their paperwork promptly to enable their access to campus resources, including email and the library.
+Please read it carefully before giving final approval to ensure that all agreed-upon terms are included. - A return date is generally set for two weeks from the date of the contract letter.
+The DOF/VPAA Office will request the Department Chair or Program Director to follow-up with the candidate if the signed contract letter is not returned by the due date. - Upon receipt of the signed contract letter, the DOF/VPAA office will forward a copy to the HR office.
+For new hires, or any faculty member returning after a lapse in employment, HR will then initiate the background check process.
+Please consult the Background Check Policy/Procedure for detailed information.
 The C/PD is responsible for ensuring availability of office space and should address this issue at the same time a contract request is made.
 Please fill out the Space Request Form on the DOF website; questions may be directed to Loretta Greenholtz.
 If there are any needs for facilities modification, those needs should be included in a Capital Budget request.